Company Registration in Malta

 What types of companies exist in Malta?

-The choice of legal form of a company in Malta depends on many factors, including the size of the business, the planned activity, investment goals and the need to protect assets.
-With flexible legislation and a favorable tax regime, Malta offers ample opportunities for businesses of various types and sizes, strengthening its position as an attractive jurisdiction for international investors.
+The choice of the legal form of a company in Malta will depend on many factors, which may also include the scale of business, type of activity foreseen to be carried out, investment objectives, and asset protection.
+In view of flexible legislation and favorable tax regime, Malta has ample opportunities to offer to businesses of different types and sizes, reinforcing Malta as an attractive jurisdiction for international investors.

 Table oftax rates for Maltese companies: